 Quantum neuroscience says all that we see, hear, taste, touch, smell, and feel has been created from the data received by our sensory organs.
 Our perceptions of the world around us are the mental images constructed from that set of data.

 Consider the bystander effect: You and three other people watch while a woman walking her dog gets her purse stolen by a man.
 All three of your accounts of the man’s height, the woman, and even the dog will be slightly different based on the mental, belief-based data you have cemented in your mind and arrived at that situation with.
 This cemented data is what we use to perceive as real in the physical world.

-Neurolinguistic programming (NLP) — an important subset of neurolinguistics and neuroscience that utilizes its own system of manifestation techniques — helps us look at our cemented beliefs and determine what to do with them when they no longer serve us.
+Neurolinguistic psychology (NLP) — an important subset of neurolinguistics and neuroscience that utilizes its own system of manifestation techniques — helps us look at our cemented beliefs and determine what to do with them when they no longer serve us.
 To manifest successfully, we need to understand what’s driving our beliefs.

 NLP suggests we ask ourselves the following five questions: